William2399/cse15l-lab-reports/index.md

 ## Installing VScode

-**VSCode** is an Integrated Development Environment (IDE) where developers can efficiently write code.
-The editor also provides additional functionality including a debugger and auto-fill.
+**VSCode** is an Integrated Development Environment (IDE) that developers can use to efficiently write code.
+The editor provides additional functionality to improve one's quality of life including a debugger and auto-fill.

 1. Head to the [VScode website](https://code.visualstudio.com/)